-- ix) During the year, the company has not raised any money by way of Initial Public Offer or further public offer nor obtained any term loans.
-Therefore, provisions of clause 3 (ix) of the CARO are not applicable. - x) According to the information and explanation given to us, no fraud on or by the company, by its officers and employees has been noticed or reported during the course of our audit. - xi) In our opinion and according to the information and explanation given to us, the company has not paid or provided managerial remuneration during the year.
+ix) During the year, the company has not raised any money by way of Initial Public Offer or further public offer nor obtained any term loans.
+Therefore, provisions of clause 3 (ix) of the CARO are not applicable.

+- x) According to the information and explanation given to us, no fraud on or by the company, by its officers and employees has been noticed or reported during the course of our audit. - xi) In our opinion and according to the information and explanation given to us, the company has not paid or provided managerial remuneration during the year.
 Accordingly, paragraph 3(xi) of the order is not applicable to the company. - xii) In our opinion, the Company is not a chit fund or a nidhi/ mutual benefit fund/ society.
-Therefore, the provisions of clause 3 (xii) of the CARO are not applicable. - xiii) In our opinion and according to the information and explanation given to us, transactions with the related parties are in compliance with sections 177 and 188 of the act where applicable and details of such transactions have been disclosed in the Standalone Ind AS Financial Statements as required by the applicable Accounting standards. - xiv) In our opinion and according to the information and explanation given to us, the company has made private placement of shares during the year and it has complied with the requirements of section 42 of the Companies Act, 2013 and Rules framed there under.
-The company has utilized the said funds for the purpose for which is has been raised. - xv) In our opinion and according to the information and explanation given to us, during the year the company has not entered into non-cash transactions with the directors or persons connected with the directors and hence the provisions of Clause 3 (xv) of the CARO are not applicable.
+Therefore, the provisions of clause 3 (xii) of the CARO are not applicable. - xiii)In our opinion and according to the information and explanation given to us, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the Standalone Ind AS Financial Statements as required by the applicable Accounting Standards. - xiv)In our opinion and according to the information and explanation given to us, during the year the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures.
+Therefore, the provisions of clause 3 (xiv) of the CARO are not applicable. - xv) In our opinion and according to the information and explanation given to us, during the year the company has not entered into non-cash transactions with the directors or persons connected with the directors and hence the provisions of Clause 3 (xv) of the CARO are not applicable.

-xvi) The company is not required to be registered under Section 45IA of the Reserve Bank Of India Act, 1934.
+xvi)The company is not required to be registered under Section 45IA of the Reserve Bank of India Act, 1934.

-Firm Reg.
+For Gokhale & Sathe Chartered Accountants Firm Reg.
 No.: 103264W